I Am Legend (novel): Comics

 The book has also been adapted into a comic book miniseries titled Richard Matheson's I Am Legend by Steve Niles and Elman Brown.
 It was published in 1991 by Eclipse Comics and collected into a trade paperback by IDW Publishing.

 An unrelated film tie-in was released in 2007 as a one-shot I Am Legend: Awakening published in a San Diego Comic-Con special by Vertigo.

 Audiobook

-A nine-part abridged reading of the novel performed by Angus MacInnes was originally broadcast on BBC Radio 7 in January 2006 and repeated in January 2018.
+A nine-part abridged reading of the novel performed by Angus MacInnes was originally broadcast on BBC 7 in January 2006 and repeated in January 2018.

 Films

 I Am Legend has been adapted into a feature-length film three times, as well as into a direct-to-video feature film called I Am Omega.
 Differing from the book, each of them portrays the Neville character as an accomplished scientist.
 The three adaptations show him finding a remedy and passing it on.
-Adaptations differ from the novel by setting the events three years after the disaster, instead of happening “in the span of” three years.
-Also adaptations are set in the near future, a few years after the film's release, while the novel is set 20 years after its publication date.
+Adaptations differ from the novel by setting the events three years after the disaster, instead of happening "in the span of" three years.
+Also, adaptations are set in the near future, a few years after the film's release, while the novel is set 20 years after its publication date.

+Soy leyenda is a short film by Mario Gómez Martín in 1967 intended as a student film for the Spanish Escuela Oficial de Cinematografía.

+It has been described as the version most pessimist and faithful to the original novel.